 First Christian Church

-First Christian Church was built in June of 1921 by the North Methodist Congregation, this was one of the five churches in the town.
+In June of 1921, it was re-established as the First Christian Church of Boynton.
+This was one of the five churches in the town.
 It was the biggest church in town at the time and at just 3 months old in August 1921, the church had 50 enthusiastic God-loving members and conducted Sunday school with 75 enrolled attendees.
 They had a choir and had high hopes and plans of creating a church organized orchestra as well.